baijum/selenium-python/source/faq.rst

   unzip chromedriver_linux32_x.x.x.x.zip

 You should see a ``chromedriver`` executable.
-Now you can instance of Chrome WebDriver like this::
+Now you can create an instance of Chrome WebDriver like this::

   driver = webdriver.Chrome(executable_path="/path/to/chromedriver")